ga4gh/va-spec/docs/source/quick-start.rst

     #.
 We will also coordinate discussions with SEPIO developers to add new elements to these models as appropriate, ensuring compliance with these upstream standards.

+Note that the decision tree above focuses on getting you to a **Statement** Profile for your data,  but the same workflow and recommendations apply for **Study Result** Profiles.

 -----------------

-Types of Profiles
-#################
-While the majority of applications of the VA-Spec deal in knowledge statements, and use **Statement** Profiles, the modeling framework supports  profiling of other Core-IM classes such as **Study Result**.
-Study Results are used when the information captured represents data items a study or dataset pertaining to some variant of interest, as  opposed to a broader statement of knowledge (e.g, one that may be concluded from interpretation of such data).

-For example, the `CohortAlleleFrequencyStudyResult <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/study-result-profiles.html#cohort-allele-frequency-study-result>`_ profile specializes the StudyResult class to represent select data from statistical analyses of allele frequencies in different human populations along with methodological and quality metadata.
-More information on the StudyResult class and how it can be profiled can be found `here <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/entities/information-entities/study-result.html>`_  and `here <https://va-ga4gh.readthedocs.io/en/latest/profiling-methodology.html>`_.

-Note that the decision tree above focuses on getting you to a **Statement** Profile for your data,  but the same workflow and recommendations apply for **Study Result** Profiles.
+**Attic:**

+Evolution of SEPIO and GKS Core Information Models is driven by bottom-up requirements arising from implementations developing profiles for working data applications.
+These requirements flow upstream to inform extension or refinement of the GKS Core-IM, and ultimately the SEPIO Core-IM - ensuring tight alignment across these models, and adherence to core modeling pricniples they espouse.